Billy "Uke" Scott: Radio

 A popular radio performer (he was one of the biggest variety stars in Britain in the 1940s and 1950s), his ability received its own tribute on BBC radio when, in a Goon Show script of 1954, Peter Sellers stated: "Thank you, thank you.
 Tonight I have included in my repertoire Schubert's violin sonata, guest soloist Billy 'Uke' Scott".

 On the radio Scott always finished his spot by picking up a Martin ukulele and saying, "And now, just to prove that melody can be played on the ukulele..." he would launch into a stunning solo arrangement of "Lady of Spain", "Keep the Home Fires Burning" or similar with full orchestral backing.

 In the 1960s, with the death of Variety, Scott became a theatrical agent and was astute at assessing budding talent in variety showcases.
 He discovered the schoolteacher Tom O'Connor, who became one of Britain's top comedians, and helped the early careers of Jimmy Tarbuck and Mike Yarwood.
 Scott was also one of the subjects of a TV programme, The Impresarios, presented by Melvyn Bragg.
 But the lure of performing proved too much, and in the early 1980s he discreetly put the word about that he wanted to work on stage again.
 To his surprise he was not forgotten.
 He played summer seasons, pantomimes, and one-night stands in vintage form.

 Scott joined the Grand Order of Water Rats in 1952.
 He became the president of the Ukulele Society of Great Britain and he was performing in old-time music hall until the mid-1990s.
-He was a guest of the George Formby Society in November 1999 at the Winter Gardens, Blackpool, where he was made an Honorary Member.
+He was a guest of the George Formby Society, which he was a longstanding member of, in November 1999 at the Winter Gardens, Blackpool, where he was made an Honorary Member.
 He spent an hour answering questions about his career, and closed by playing two numbers.

 One of his final appearances was at the Musical Hall at Ilkley in January 2002, in a charity variety show alongside Jimmy Cricket, the Bachelors, Dottie Wayne and Steve Galler.

 Scott was married to Ann and had one son, and three daughters.
 His last years were spent in Southport, Lancashire, where he lived on a canal boat.